HOW TO GET RID OF WHITEFLIESHow to know if you have whiteflies on your plants and what to do about them

 Vacuum bugs away:

-Use a small handheld vacuum or hose attachment to gently remove adult whiteflies, larvae, and eggs, taking care not to damage plants.
+Use a small handheld vacuum cleaner or hose attachment to gently remove adult whiteflies, larvae, and eggs, taking care not to damage plants.
 Dispose of the vacuum bag in an outdoor trash bin.

 Use sticky traps: